erontarlor/myserver/README.md

     https://yourdomain

-And vi ssh using the new port you have specified:
+And via `ssh` using the new port you have specified:

     ssh -p yourport -l root yourdomain